Copycat Chocolate Mounds Candy

 • I don’t use any oil in my chocolate to make it thinner because it still works great without it.

-• So I melt the chocolate in a bowl and place one ball in it at a time.
+• So, I melt the chocolate in a bowl and place one ball at a time.

 • Start to roll it around with a fork until it’s coated.

-• Take another fork and lift, from underneath.
-This will also give you a chance to wipe, one swipe, across the bowl rim so that you can remove the extra chocolate from the bottom of the ball.
+• Take another fork and lift it from underneath.
+This will also give you a chance to wipe, one swipe, across the bowl rim to remove the extra chocolate from the bottom of the ball.

 • Place on a clean cooling rack and remove the forks.